For many of us, New Year's is when we commit (or re-commit) to healthier eating habits.

 7. Keep fruits and veggies whole.

 Juicing is trendy these days, but you're much better off eating whole fruits and vegetables.

-Her suggestion: Make a smoothie using whole fruits and vegetables plus protein like Greek yogurt (which has twice the protein of regular yogurt), milk or tofu.
+Instead, make a smoothie using whole fruits and vegetables, plus protein like Greek yogurt (which has twice the protein of regular yogurt), milk or tofu.

 6. Get your zzzzzzzz's.

 People who get healthy amounts of sleep (at least seven hours a night) have an easier time maintaining a healthy weight.

 There are a lot of reasons: First, when we're sleep-deprived, we tend to eat more overall and eat food that's less healthy — in part because sleep deprivation reduces activity in the brain's frontal cortex, where our rational decision-making (e.g., choosing to exercise, choosing healthy foods and practicing portion control) happens.